quidprobros/baphomet/README.md

 ````

+2018/04/01
+===
+Now you can join a namespaced daemon (eg this/is/my/project), you can join that daemon by specifying the last segment.
+Neat!
+Note that `baphomet` will opt for exact match if one exists.

 2018/02/24
 ===
 `Baphomet` will now warn you when you attempt to slay a daemon with file visiting clients, regardless of save status (re `--kill, --kill-all`).